ossec/ossec-docs/docs/manual/installation/installation-requirements.rst

 UNIX
 ====

-For UNIX systems, ossec just requires gcc and libc.
+For UNIX systems, OSSEC just requires gcc and libc.
 However, you always have the option to pre-compile it on one system and move the binaries to the final box.

 Ubuntu
 ------

-On Ubuntu you will need the *build-essential* package in order to compile and install ossec.
+On Ubuntu you will need the *build-essential* package in order to compile and install OSSEC.

 To install the package run the following command.